 If you are religious or spiritual, or if you value tradition, a traditional religious funeral is most likely your best option.

-Non-Religious Humanist Funeral
+Non-Religious Humanist Ceremonies

 The primary distinction between a religious service and a humanist service is that the latter makes no mention of God or religion.
 Humanist funerals are both a dignified send-off for the departed and a celebration of life.
 The tribute part, which includes tributes from family and friends and can even be written in advance by the celebrant, is the focal point of a humanist funeral.
 The service may also include a moment of silence to allow attendees to reflect on the celebrant’s life.